PHForge/btc-price-tracker/README.md

 - Centralized formatted output for consistent display using a generic function.
 - Caches formatted timestamps to avoid redundant computations.
 - Organizes ANSI color codes in a namespace for better code structure.
+- Supports clean program exit with 'q' (followed by Enter) or Ctrl+C.
+- Displays an ASCII progress bar during the 60-second wait period, showing progress and time remaining.
 - Cross-platform build system using CMake, compatible with Windows, Linux, and macOS.

 <br>